jbuckman/jbuckman.github.io/_posts/2022-11-18-on-the-road-from-st-petersburg.md

 To be honest, I don't think "paradox" is quite the right word here.
 There's no *fundamental* inconsistency at play.
 This is just an example of a situation where the expected-value framework is ineffective.
-Choosing to play the doubling game with a buy-in of $1,000,000,000 *really does* optimize your expected value, and *also* loses you money.
+Choosing to play the doubling game with a buy-in of $1,000,000,000 *really does* have positive expected value, and *also* loses you money.
 There's nothing paradoxical about the fact that some decision-making frameworks are bad, sometimes.
 It only *feels* like a paradox to those fish who have never noticed the water.